- After Diagnosis: A Guide for Patients and Families

 Am I going to die?

-The survival rate among different cancers varies greatly, so it’s important to look at how well treatment works for your type of cancer.
-Numbers can give you an overall picture, but keep in mind that every person is unique and statistics can’t predict exactly what will happen in your case.
+The survival rate among different cancers varies greatly, so you’ll want to look at how well treatment works for your type of cancer.
+Numbers can give you an overall picture, but keep in mind that every person is unique.
+Statistics can’t predict exactly what will happen to you.
 Talk with your cancer care team if you have questions about your own chances of a cure, or how long you might survive your cancer.
 They know your situation best.

-Sometimes people are found to have a fast-growing or widespread cancer and are told that their future is not bright or that they might not be expected to live very long.
-This is very hard and is a lot to take in at once.
-The American Cancer Society has other information that may be helpful in these cases, such as Advanced Cancer or Bone Metastasis.
-Call us to have free copies mailed to you, or you can read them at www.cancer.org.
+Sometimes people are found to have a fast-growing or widespread cancer and are told that they might not be expected to live very long.
+This is hard to hear and take in.
+The American Cancer Society has other information that may be helpful in these cases, such as Advanced Cancer or Nearing the End of Life.
+Call us to have free copies mailed to you, or visit www.cancer.org to read them online.